bmeng/c9tests/README.md

 handled by US3050.
 Tests require some node modifications to work and will bypass the broker and mcollective entirely.

+An m1.xlarge or larger is required to run these tests.

 * __prep.sh__